 Inspire-Sport relies on volunteers from local schools, colleges, and universities to give our students and adults a taste of sport and a lot of fun on Monday evenings.

-Callum Quick, volunteer student from Saint Mary’s University, Twickenham says:
+Callum Quick, ex-volunteer student from Saint Mary’s University, Twickenham said:

-Kingston Council founded the Inspire initiative a decade ago to improve the lives of special needs young people and adults in the borough.
-Inspire Sport has grown out of this initiative to offer exercise and sports training for people with special needs and to feed into the very successful Special Olympics Surrey team.
+Kingston Council founded the original Inspire initiative circa 2003 to improve the lives of special needs young people and adults in the borough.

 Council funding ceased in 2013 so Maggie and her team took the plunge and have run Inspire-Sport as a non profit making inclusive sports club to continue the good work, offering exercise and sports training for local people with special needs.